vboyev-MSFT/defender-docs/defender-office-365/air-about.md

 As [security alerts](/defender-xdr/investigate-alerts) appear in a Microsoft 365 organization at <https://security.microsoft.com/alerts>, it's up to the security operations (SecOps) team to review, prioritize, and respond to those alerts.
 Keeping up with the volume of incoming alerts can be overwhelming.
 Automating some of those tasks can help.

-[Microsoft Defender for Office 365 Plan 2](mdo-about.md#defender-for-office-365-plan-2-capabilities) includes powerful automated investigation and response (AIR) capabilities that save time and effort for SecOps teams.
-AIR includes the following capabilities:
+[Microsoft Defender for Office 365 Plan 2](mdo-about.md#defender-for-office-365-plan-2-capabilities) (included in Microsoft 365 licenses like E5 or as a standalone subscription) includes powerful automated investigation and response (AIR) capabilities that save time and effort for SecOps teams.

+AIR triages high impact, high volume alerts by completing organization level investigations.
+AIR investigations expand on detections or provide additional analysis to determine the threat status for the organization.
+When AIR identifies threats, it queues threat remediation actions for SecOps personnel to approve.
+AIR results in the following benefits:

 - Automated investigation processes in response to well-known threats.
 - Appropriate remediation actions awaiting approval, enabling your SecOps team to respond effectively to detected threats.